-I wise man once said, “Every man to his trade,”.
+A wise man once said, “Every man to his trade,”.
 Who should know this better than the very person responsible for finding those suitable for jobs, recruiters?
 For some, this profession means doing nothing but sitting at the desk browsing through countless CVs; for others, recruiters are those who earn more by doing less.
 As you may have guessed, there’s much more to this particular trade—and below we explain what recruiters actually do.

-What Recruiters Do
+What Recruiters Do?

 Your typical working day is spent engaging with completely different people, be it on behalf of the client (e.g. a corporation looking for new staff) or the candidate (the job seekers).
 It goes without saying that any human interaction has its own particular air, and you will undoubtedly end up adjusting yourself to various communication situations.
 You might expect your working day to coincide with typical business hours; the reality is however that this just isn’t possible—most recruiting agencies have increasing bonuses for overtime work (more on that later) and some candidates will want to speak out of hours.

-What Recruiters Don’t Do
+What Don’t Recruiters Do

 Let’s get this straight: Recruiting is not about finding someone a job.
 It’s about satisfying the client’s need for a suitable candidate.
 Their feeling of greatness for helping them with their career is a by-product of recruiting.
 You have to get ready to reject a significant number of job seekers just by looking at their CVs, let alone after the interviews.
 And, more importantly, numerous conversations with candidates might make you more sceptical of people in everyday life.

-How Much Recruiters Earn
+How Much Do Recruiters Earn?

 In most cases, recruiters are paid based on their performance; that is, the more candidates you help find, the more you earn.
 Therefore, from a financial standpoint, recruiting can be highly rewarding.
 Also, agencies are normally not shy to offer even newbies numerous perks, from free gym membership to a corporate car.
 You shouldn’t expect to have a high salary in your first year, especially if you haven’t had relevant experience before.

-What A Good Recruiter Is
+What Makes A Good Recruiter